Nick-G-Horvath/Nick-G-Horvath.github.io/_posts/2020-2-14-childhood-obesity-risk-factors.md

 Watching TV, drinking soda, eating fruits less often, and especially eating vegetables less often are positively correlated with higher rates of high-BMI across the statewide data, grade-grouped data, gender-grouped data, and race/ethnicity-grouped data.
 Living near a park is negatively correlated with higher rates of high-BMI across these data groups.
 However, the numbers of farmers markets per capita and the prevalence of vegetable regulations do not appear significant from this analysis, in contrast to the bar chart.

-Also, it is important to remember that for the policy/environmental factors, we do not have population-specific data.
-In the correlation across location and race/ethnicity for example, we are looking at the correlation between obesity rates in different racial/ethnic groups across many locations versus the percent of all students in that location, regardless of racial/ethnic group, living within half a mile of a park.
-With more detailed data we would be able to further refine this analysis and consider more specific questions.

 # Question 4: Can we predict obesity rates?